 In place of a garden (either traditional or one of the lower maintenance options we’ve covered), you could fill your front and backyard with hardscapes.

 What is a hardscape?
-Hardscapes such as patios, fire pits, retaining walls, and pathways only require occasional washing, and they take up space where there would otherwise be grass to mow and plants to water.
+Hardscapes are the nonliving elements in your lawn, such as patios, fire pits, retaining walls, and pathways.
+Hardscapes only require occasional cleaning, and they take up space where there would otherwise be grass to mow and plants to water.

 When you install hardscapes with pavers or flagstone, lay a solid foundation first.
 While it will be more work in the present, this foundation will save you time and energy in the future because it will keep the stones from sliding and shifting over the years.